-If you need additional assistance or other times, see Monica Wilson, Dean of Student Access and Success and request assistance with your coursework.
+If you need additional assistance or other times, see Lacey Koontz, Student Program Advisor or Monica Wilson, Dean of Student Access and Success and request assistance with your coursework.
 Ask for help early if you need it, don't wait until it's too late.